 Don’t fear the bad review.
 Rather use it as an opportunity to improve the customer experience and reinforce your own message.
 People read negative reviews, and they’ll value an honest response which shows genuine intention to help.
 Sometimes, bad reviews come from customers who are in the wrong themselves – and your response is an opportunity to set the record straight.

 But remember, reviews mean little if your business isn’t doing the very best it can.
-You can be pushing for reviews wherever and whenever possible, but if you don’t back it up with product and service excellence, then you’re wasting your time.
-Positive reviews will quickly turn to negative and your star rating will tumble.
+You can be pushing wherever and whenever possible, but if you don’t back it up with product and service excellence, then you’re wasting your time.
+Positives will quickly turn to negative and your star rating will tumble.

 This post was written by Karen Dauncey of Blue Cherry Online Marketing.